-Even though WordPress is widely referred to as a search engine friendly CMS system you will have to take certain steps to make it flawless and let Google searchers find your site.
+Even though WordPress is widely referred to as a search engine friendly CMS system, you will have to take specific steps to make it flawless and let Google searchers find your site.

-With WordPress you have got an easy job.
-First of all under Settings – General, play with Site title and Tagline.
+With WordPress, you have got an easy job.
+First of all under Settings – General, play with Site Title and Tagline.
 You want your brand name in there along with something about your site.
 Under Permalinks, I prefer the “Post name” option.
-For everything else there is a plugin by Yoast called WordPress SEO.
-Out of the box you have to change a couple settings.
-These are my preferences and if you ask somebody else they may have a different view.
+For everything else, there is a plugin by Yoast called WordPress SEO.
+Out of the box you have to change a couple of settings.
+These are my preferences, and if you ask somebody else, they may have a different view.
 This is what works for me.

 Under Titles & Metas:

 - Post Types: noindex follow media.
 It creates unnecessary duplicate content.

 - Taxonomies: noindex follow everything.

 - Other: noindex follow Author and Date Archives.